ara-foundation/sensever-backend/README.md

 A Sensever virtual assistant's backend.
 Sensever is a virtual assistant in the Ara project.
 Please refer to `ara` for more information about the Sensever context.

-Currently Sensever background several models: Mistral, Open Interpreter and Gpt4All.
+Currently Sensever background uses several models: Mistral, Open Interpreter and Gpt4All.

 # Setup